-Over lunch, you have the grace to enquire after my anosmia, and suggest a hypnoti cure.
-My schnoz returns the kiss of neither sweet nor foul, though I, too, am a curious, nosey person.
+Over lunch, you have the grace to enquire after my anosmia, and suggest a hypnotic cure.
+My schnoz returns the kiss of neither sweet nor foul. though I, too, am a curious, nosey person.
 Only coffee.
-And the products of my inner spaces, IDHESIVES/ no longer foul, but in a weird transmutational solipsis, as of that same fragrant on most occasions bean.
+And the products of my inner spaces, no longer foul, but in a weird transmutational solipsis, as of that same fragrant bean.
 Like the whale's grey amber [a peculiar odour that is at once sweet, earthy, marine, and animalic], but only pour me.